Knowledge Popularization

 Practical Impact

-The same text may have different token counts across models:
+The same text might have a different number of tokens in different models:

 Input: "Hello, world!"